lenghurst/atomichabits/README.md

 ---

-## 📄 License
+## 📄 Licence

-MIT License - See LICENSE file for details
+MIT Licence - See LICENCE file for details

 ---

-## 🙏 Acknowledgments
+## 🙏 Acknowledgements

 Built with inspiration from James Clear's *Atomic Habits* and the philosophy of social accountability.

 **Phase 27 Voice First Pivot** inspired by the success of voice-first apps like Replika and Character.AI.

+**Phase 34 Architecture** guided by the "Council of Five": Martin Fowler, Eric Evans, Robert C. Martin, Casey Muratori, and Remi Rousselet.